gursky1/fastchange/README.md

 **3. Via git**
 `pip install git+https://github.com/gursky1/fastchange`

-## Example notebook
+## Example notebooks

-See simple.ipynb under examples/ for some sample code to get started with fastchange.
+See the examples directory for some sample code to get started with fastchange.

 # Installing with extras